acl-robotgroup/mobile_manipulator/doc/arch/pkg/mobile_manipulator.rst

 Purpose
 =======

-- Provides a metapackage entry point so downstream workspaces can depend on a single package that brings in the full robot stack.
-Refer to `Using variants
+- Metapackage entry point so downstream workspaces depend on one package and receive the full stack.
+See `Using variants
   <https://docs.ros.org/en/jazzy/How-To-Guides/Using-Variants.html>`_ for more
-  information on metapackages in ROS 2.
+  on ROS 2 metapackages.
-- Hosts repository management assets: `.repos` manifest for `vcstool
+- Hosts dependency management assets: a `.repos` manifest for `vcstool
-  <https://wiki.ros.org/vcstool>`_, which defines external dependencies of this
+  <https://wiki.ros.org/vcstool>`_ plus a patch manifest to bring third-party
-  project.
+  sources in line with this workspace.
-- Contains git patch files, and the `patch_repos.py` helper to apply curated fixes after fetching dependencies.
+- Provides `scripts/apply_patches.py`, a tiny helper that runs `git apply` for each entry in ``patches.yaml`` after sources are fetched.

 Key Files
 =========

 - `mobile_manipulator.repos`: `vcstool` source manifest to fetch external repositories.
-- `patches.yaml` and `patches/*.diff`: Patch list and payloads for fetched repositories.
+- `patches.yaml`: Maps cloned repositories to patch payloads in ``patches/*.diff``.
-- `scripts/patch_repos.py`: Script for applying the patches defined in `patches.yaml`.
+- `scripts/apply_patches.py`: Applies the curated patches recorded in ``patches.yaml`` using ``git apply``.

 Technologies
 ============